phuse-org/SENDConform/doc/DataConversion.md

 ### Reference Interval IRIs

 Date values for reference start date (rfstdtc) and reference end date (rfendtc) are not directly attached to the Animal Subject IRI.
-Rather, the `cj16050:Animal_<hashvalue>` has a Reference Interval IRI `cj16050:Interval_<hashvalue>` which in turn has two date IRIs attached via the `time:hasBeginning` and `time:hasEnd` predicates (**Figure 1**).
+Rather, the <code>cj16050:Animal_<font class="parameter">hashvalue</font></code> has a Reference Interval IRI <code>cj16050:Interval_<font class="parameter">hashvalue</font></code> which in turn has two date IRIs attached via the `time:hasBeginning` and `time:hasEnd` predicates (**Figure 1**).

 <img src="images/RefIntervalDataFail.PNG"/>

 **Figure 1: Animal_99T1 (incomplete data)**

 Reference Interval IRIs are still created when either start or end date is missing (**Figure 2**), because the data for the non-missing date  must be captured in the graph.
-A Reference Interval may also be created when ***both** start and end dates are missing.
+A Reference Interval may also be created when ***both*** start and end dates are missing.

 <img src="images/RefIntervalMissEndDate.PNG"/>

 **Figure 2: Animal_99T5 Missing rfendtc**

-See the [Animal Subject Reference Interval](SHACL-AnimalSubject-ReferenceInterval.md) page for how SHACL shapes are constructed based on this model.
+See the [Animal Subject Reference Interval](SHACL-AnimalSubject-ReferenceInterval-Details.md) page for how SHACL shapes are constructed based on this model.

 ### RDF Project Conventions
 #### Labels

-* `skos:prefLabel` is the primary label used in the graph. `rdfs:label` contains supplemental labels.
-For controlled terms, `skos:prefLabel` contains the industry standard (CDISC) label, which is often in plural form (DAYS, WEEKS, etc.) while `rdfs:label` contains the W3C standard in singular form (DAY, WEEK, etc.)
+* `skos:prefLabel` is the primary label used in the graph.
+For controlled terms, `skos:prefLabel` contains the industry standard (CDISC) label, which is often in plural form (DAYS, WEEKS, etc.) while `rdfs:label` contains the W3C standard in singular form (DAY, WEEK, etc.). `rdfs:label` is optional for all other triples.

 # Conversion Details